munityapps/unified-api-docs/docs/configure.md

 Certificate is used to communicate from your frontend to Unified API.
 Indeed frontends are not secured so we have to encrypt exchanges.

-The single moment when you want to communicate with our API from your front is when you ask for user credentials.
+The only time to communicate with our API from your frontend is when you ask for user credentials.

-Our SDK already provide function to generate this link based on :

-* your internal customer id
-* your workspace id
-* name of the connector wanted
+Our frontend librarie will make it easier, you only have to provide your `connector type` and `secret`.

-In next section we will show you how to generate this link to be sure that you are the initiator of the process.
+In next section we will check how to use frontend lib and use it.